 We asked some of the automotive industry’s brightest minds about the future of the automotive industry, as well as what automotive aftermarket industry trends for eCommerce look like for 2020.

 The predictions were surprising.
-They cover trends and predictions for video advertising for auto parts, website design, artificial intelligence, third party marketplaces, BOPIS from auto parts brick & mortar stores, website speed, and much more.
+They cover trends and predictions for video advertising for automotive parts, website design, artificial intelligence, third party marketplaces, BOPIS from automotive parts brick & mortar stores, website speed, and much more.
 See if there are any surprises for you:

 Automotive aftermarket industry trends: video advertising